 - Able to participate in physical activities with children that may include running, bending, stooping and moderate lifting

-Working hours: shift schedule mostly during afternoon, evening and night hours, including weekends.
+Working hours: shift schedule during afternoon hours and night hours.

 Travel and other requirements: travel requirements between the apartments within Attica and occasionally to other areas of IRC programs within Athens.